Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Chemo can be used in a number of situations for cancer of unknown primary (CUP).
-Because chemo reaches all parts of the body, it can sometimes be useful for cancers of unknown primary, as it may help kill cancer cells in areas where they haven’t been detected.
-If your doctor recommends chemo, it’s important that you understand what the goals of your treatment are.
+Chemotherapy (chemo) is recommended for most patients with cancer of unknown primary (CUP).
+Because chemo reaches all parts of the body, it is often useful in treating CUP, which usually is in many areas in most patients.
+If your doctor recommends chemo, it’s important that you understand the goals of your treatment.

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-Often, these drugs are injected into a vein (IV) or taken by mouth.
-They enter the bloodstream and reach throughout the body, making this treatment potentially useful for cancers that have spread beyond the organ they started in.
+Often, these drugs are injected into a vein intravenously (IV) or taken by mouth.
+They enter the bloodstream and reach much of the body, making this treatment potentially useful for cancers that have spread beyond where they started.

 For cancers that appear to have been removed completely with surgery or radiation, chemo may be added to try to kill any remaining cancer cells in the body.